Table of content

 Provide a fallback option

-In some cases, iframes may not be supported or accessible for certain users or devices.
-To ensure that all users can access the essential information, provide a fallback option.
+In some cases, iframes aren’t supported or accessible for certain users or devices.
+To make sure everyone can still access the essential information, provide a fallback.

 <iframe src="external-page.html">